 - The first step is to visit their registration page and create an account which took me 5 minutes.
 They will ask for your employment status, occupation and Social Insurance Number.
 They ask for consent to do a soft credit check which will not impact your credit score.

 - They will also ask for a utility bill, internet provider statement, mobile phone statement or cable provider statement in PDF form to verify your name and address.
 It can’t be a scan, fax or photo of a document.

 - Verify your email address by entering the code they send you and then set 3 security questions.

-- Link an external bank account to move funds to and from EQ Bank.
-Enter the account’s institution, transit and account number and EQ Bank will deposit two small amounts to that account in 2-3 business days.
+- Link an external bank account to move funds to and from EQ.
+Enter the account’s institution, transit and account number and they will deposit two small amounts to that account in 2-3 business days.

 - Once you receive the deposits, log in to your EQ account and confirm the amounts.

 - Create an funds transfer from your other bank account to EQ.

 How to link an external account and transfer funds